nadiahpk/nadiahpk.github.io/_posts/2025-11-20-analytic-stationary.md

 {%
     include figure.html
     src="/wp-content/uploads/2025/11/Kleshnina_Fig3a.png"
     caption="**Figure 2**.
 Adapted from Fig. 3a from Kleshnina et al. (2023), calculated for $$\varepsilon = 0.01$$.
-The nodes are selected strategies, and the percentages are the proportion of each strategy found in the population at the evolutionary steady state."
+The nodes are selected strategies, and the percentages are the proportion of time in the long-term that the population spends with that strategy at fixation."
 %}

-The strategy frequencies in Fig. 2 were calculated based on $$\varepsilon = 0.01$$, and those frequencies will change when $$\varepsilon$$ changes (Fig. 3).
+The strategy proportions in Fig. 2 were calculated based on $$\varepsilon = 0.01$$, and those proportions will change when $$\varepsilon$$ changes (Fig. 3).
 In particular,
-as $$\varepsilon$$ approaches zero, the proportion of the population that pursues the most frequent strategy almost halves, and the relative ordering of the strategy frequencies changes as well.
+as $$\varepsilon$$ approaches zero, the proportion of time the population that pursues the most frequent strategy almost halves, and the relative ordering of the time proportions changes as well.

 {%
     include figure.html
     src="/wp-content/uploads/2025/11/eps_v_stationary_distn.png"
     caption="**Figure 3**.
-How the proportion of each strategy in Fig. 2 varies as a function of $$\varepsilon$$.
-Note that the purple line that seems to correspond to ALLD in Fig. 2 is in fact strategy $$\boldsymbol{p} = (0, 0, 0, 0; -, 0, 0, 0)$$.
-ALLD, which has strategy $$\boldsymbol{p} = (0, 0, 0, 0; 0, 0, 0, 0)$$, has half the frequency of the purple line shown.
+How the proportion of time spent at each strategy in Fig. 2 varies as a function of $$\varepsilon$$.
+Note that the purple line that seems to correspond to ALLD in Fig. 2 is in fact strategy $$\boldsymbol{p} = (0, 0, 0, 0; -, 0, 0, 0)$$, where the hyphen refers to a wildcard (can be 0 for defect or 1 for cooperate).
+ALLD, which has strategy $$\boldsymbol{p} = (0, 0, 0, 0; 0, 0, 0, 0)$$, has half the proportion of the purple line shown.
 I couldn't figure out the reason for the discrepancy."
 %}

-Exploring the effects of different parameter values on the model is computationally expensive, and setting $$\varepsilon$$ to some specific value may be valid depending on the question being asked.
+Setting $$\varepsilon$$ to some specific value may be valid depending on the question being asked.
 Nonetheless,
 in situations where $$\varepsilon$$ is simply intended to represent "some small chance" of a mistake, then an intuitively attractive choice would be to find the solution as $$\varepsilon$$ approaches zero.
 But that's not something that's easy to solve using numerical methods.
+It's not obvious how close to $$\varepsilon = 0$$ is "close enough", and exploring the effects of different parameter values on the model is already computationally expensive.
+Furthermore,
+the smaller the value chosen for $$\varepsilon$$ is, the more likely we are to run into numerical issues.

 Instead,
 in the sections below,